josemvas/jobrun/README.rst

 ####################################################################################################
-job2queue: An unified tool to submit jobs to computer clusters
+jobToQueue: An unified tool to submit jobs to computer clusters
 ####################################################################################################

 - Supports PBS, LSF and SLURM